-Big data presents significant opportunities for the industry.
+Big data presents significant opportunities for the travel industry.
 Customers generate data at every point in the purchasing process, from research to booking, through to loyalty programs.
-Most big players in the industry are aware of the value of data.
-In 2017, EyeforTravel reported that 65% of travel enterprises have a dedicated data team, with three-quarters of those organizations projecting that they will increase their investment in analytics over the next year.
+Most big players in the industry are aware of the value of data, but there are still plenty of companies lacking in optimizing data management.

 Despite these significant investments, many businesses are not engaging deeply enough with the potential of advanced analytics.
 Currently, much of the data collected is in its raw, unstructured state.
-Before data experts can extract intelligence, data needs to be captured, crunched and visualized.
+Before data experts can extract intelligence, data needs to be captured, crunched, and visualized.
 Although a dedicated analysis team is a start, exploiting data to its fullest potential requires internal and external collaboration.

 1. Dirty data entry

-Perhaps the principal obstacle in the travel sector is ‘dirty’ data entry – unreliable, incomplete or unstructured data sets.
+Perhaps the principal obstacle in the travel sector is ‘dirty’ data entry – unreliable, incomplete, or unstructured data sets.
 Although this is true for many industries, it presents a particular issue for travel as it is such a data-intensive industry.
 Furthermore, the dirty data issue is becoming increasingly pressing as new apps, IoT devices, and AI generates yet more data in an already saturated landscape.

 2. Data discipline

 As companies move from the data entry to the data governance era, working practices need to augment.
 This means fostering a nuanced, disciplined attitude to data.
 For instance, travel professionals need to be aware of the pitfalls of confounding variables.
 These data sets can introduce unnecessary variance and even bias, without having any real relationship to the dependent variable.
 As a result, the team may draw misleading conclusions from seemingly correlative data.
-To avoid situations like this, companies to need to apply rigorous, disciplined data analysis methodologies.
+To avoid situations like this, companies need to apply rigorous, disciplined data analysis methodologies.

-To gain a complete insight into the customer journey, the industry needs to develop more advanced psychological assessment technology.
+To gain a complete insight into the customer journey, the travel industry needs to develop more advanced psychological assessment technology.
 Numerous factors affect a customer’s purchase decisions – however, one thing the sector can be certain about is that customers what their digital booking experience to be fast.
 Therefore, companies should invest in more streamlined, customer-centric platforms and processing frameworks.
 From here, companies can begin to harvest more relevant, actionable data, faster.